 Qualitative description of network structures.

 Network structure can be qualitatively assessed by means of visual inspection of the graph diagram or the adjacency matrix.
-Using the package `seriation` (Hahsler et al., 2008), the adjacency matrices are serialized by ordering rows and columns according to the projection of the matrix on its first principal component.
+Using the package `seriation` (Hahsler et al., 2008), the adjacency matrix is serialized by ordering rows and columns according to the projection of the matrix on its first principal component.
 Seriation maximizes visual identifiability of modules within the network.

 Quantitative measures of the structure.